SolaceLabs/pubsubplus-cf-dev/README.md

 With this option, the script **will not** switch to the git branch specified by the BRANCH environment variable.

-Once that is complete then you can deploy Solace as per [these instructions.](#solace-messaging-deployment).
+Once that is complete then you can deploy Solace as per [these instructions](#solace-pubsub-deployment).
 Note that it is not necessary to use the cli-tools vagrant virtual machine - the commands should work fine running under WSL.

 <a name="installation-on-linux"></a>
 # Installation on Linux